TommanCZ/HW-Ansible-GJK/README.md

 I could have used my Rasp.
 Pi for the project, but I decided to do it locally (because sincerely I was to lazy to try to find it :/ ).

-The cript uses pacman module (because I use Manjaro) so it will not work on any other system that has a different package manager (basically any other system that is not arch or arch-based)
+The script uses pacman module (because I use Manjaro) so it will not work on any other system that has a different package manager (basically any other system that is not arch or arch-based)